apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 - `database` Name of the Snowflake database to use.

-- `staging_bucket_name` Path to Google Cloud Storage bucket ended with slash.
+- `staging_bucket_name` Path to Google Cloud Storage bucket or AWS S3 bucket ended with slash.
 Bucket will be used to save CSV files which will end up in Snowflake.
 Those CSV files will be saved under “staging_bucket_name” path.

 - `storage_integration_name` Is the name of a Snowflake storage integration object created according to [Snowflake documentation](https://docs.snowflake.net/manuals/sql-reference/sql/create-storage-integration.html).